Baker v. Selden: Procedural history

 The District Court of Southern Ohio held that Baker's books were "in large and material part identical with and infringements of the books of Selden system".
 The court ordered a permanent injunction to stop Baker from "publication, sale, or otherwise disposing of his book."
 The Circuit Court affirmed.

 On appeal to the Supreme Court of the United States, Baker's counsel argued that Selden's work was not appropriate subject matter for copyright.

 Opinion of the Court

 The court opinion, authored by Justice Joseph P. Bradley, held that a book did not give an author the right to exclude others from practicing what was described in the book:

-[W]hilst no one has a right to print or publish his book, or any material part thereof, as a book intended to convey instruction in the art, any person may practice and use the art itself which he has described and illustrated therein.